Antioxidants are just that: they fight (anti) oxidation.

 The chemical process of oxidation is like rusting metal.
 A molecule loses electrons and creates the infamous free radicals.
 Oxidation is also the reason why apples, bananas, and avocados go brown when the skin is broken, and they’re exposed to air – they’re getting oxidized.

 Free radicals in the body cause inflammation and can contribute to diseases like cancers, diabetes, and heart disease (to name a few).
 So, the antidote to oxidation is the antioxidant.
 Vitamins like vitamins A, C, and E are examples of antioxidants.
 So are other compounds in foods like carotenoids and phenols.
-These compounds sacrifice their electrons to stop the oxidation process; this why squirting some lemon juice on your sliced apples, bananas and avocados slows down the browning process.
+These compounds sacrifice their electrons to stop the oxidation process; this is why squirting some lemon juice on your sliced apples, bananas and avocados slows down the browning process.

 But don’t think that all oxidation in the body is bad.
 It’s not.
 Your body naturally oxidizes compounds all the time when it’s doing healthy things like metabolizing nutrients or exercising.